MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 ### Dying and permanent injuries

 #### Dying
 A dying character may not act and becomes unconscious at the end of the round, if not already.
 A character who is dying must receive medical attention within X rounds where X is one plus their rank in the Endurance primary skill or they suffer an additional wound caused by blood loss and internal injury, suffering this effect additional times adds additional level one injuries.
-A character who receives proper medical attention does not continue dying but does remain unconscious until they have healed at least one wound.
+A character who receives proper medical attention does not continue dying but does remain unconscious, or unable to perform most actions, until they have healed at least one wound.
 A character suffering more wounds than their max wounds attribute can not recover stamina or remove stuns or fatigue.

 #### Permanent Injuries(optional) TBA